lizadeka/food-delivery-sql-analysis/README.md

 ### 1. Customer Insights
 - Identified the **top 5 customers** by total orders.
 - Analyzed **customers who ordered from more than 3 restaurants**.
-- lists all customers who have never placed an order.
+- Lists all customers who have never placed an order.

 ### 2. Restaurant Performance
 - Classified restaurants into categories:
   - **Small** (<5 items)
   - **Medium** (5–10 items)
   - **Large** (>10 items)
-- Counted restaurants in each category and compared their order volumes.
+- Cheapest menu items in all restaurants.

 ### 3. Popular Items
 - Found the **top 3 most frequently ordered items**.
 - Checked which restaurants sell the **most popular dish**.
-- Analyzed menu diversity vs concentrated demand.
+- Found the **top 5 most expensive menu items**.

 ### 4. Revenue Analysis
 - Tracked **monthly revenue trends**.